 Start of Annette Lake Trail -- It was well marked along the way with those orange diamonds.
 Beautiful scenery

 This is inside of the Snoqualmie-Mt Baker National Forest and technically requires a Northwest Forest Pass to park at the trailhead.
 There were no signs regarding this unless we missed it.
 We hung our interagency America The Beautiful Pass which covers national forests just in case.
 We actually had a guy at the trailhead ask us if we needed to hang specific signage in our vehicle.
 He had a University of Washington hat on so I assumed he was familiar enough with the area, but I mentioned it was national forest and probably needed a NW Forest Pass at the minimum.
 He said "Oh well, too late at this point".
 I admire that energy, whatever it is.
+This was a great trail.
+Definitely moderately difficult, with a moderate to hard lean at certain points.
+We had to stop several times, out of breath on the incline.
+But we're not the most in shape people in the world, so take with a grain of salt.

 The trail was roughly 6.6 miles (however once you get to the lake you can walk around and discover different areas around the lake that will add to your total time and distance for sure).
 Total elevation gain is almost 2000, sitting around 1980 feet.